 Die-cutting in five steps

-For the cover of this issue we have used a welltried and tested technique.
+For the cover of Inspire 56 we used a well-tried and tested technique.
 Morgan Thiberg of the printers Strokirk-Landströms suggests five important things to think about in order to master die-cutting.

 1. Motivate your team

 “For a successful result you must really care about what you are doing and have in-depth knowledge.
 When these factors are present you must also not forget the importance of good communication between the designer and the end customer.”

 2. Avoid compromises

 “You will never be fully satisfied if you compromise too much in your choice of materials.
 It’s better to choose a somewhat more expensive material to raise the end result than to invest money in effects that still don’t give you what you want due to a poorer quality base material.
 Many people have made this mistake only to then realise that the effect they’ve achieved is – to be a bit cruel – like putting lipstick on a pig.”